Guile-QuickCheck

 (and (memq 'pineapples toppings)

-, we will write a property that it
+(not (memq 'tomato-slices toppings))))Now, before we define ensure-tasty, we will write a property that it

 must satisfy using the Guile-QuickCheck tools for specifying inputs.